Zedran/neng/README.md

 Transformations can only be applied to compatible parts of speech.
 It is possible to assign more than one modifier of the same type to a word (multiple tense mods or duplicates).
 Improper use of modifiers will therefore result in deformations.

+`Generator.Transform` assumes the following about the received words:

+* Words are lower case (irrelevant if case transformation is requested)
+* Adjectives and adverbs are in their positive forms
+* Nouns are in their singular forms
+* Verbs are in their infinitive forms

 | Symbol | Compatible with       | Package constant      | Description                |
 |:------:|:---------------------:|:----------------------|:---------------------------|
 | `2`    | verb                  | `MOD_PAST_SIMPLE`     | Past Simple (2nd form)     |